-In the Japanese market only, ESP also has another subsidiary, Edwards guitars, which makes very high-quality instruments at more reasonable prices compared to the true ESPs, especially the Japanese-exclusive models.
-Unfortunately, these guitars are very hard to find in the United States and other Western countries and usually must be imported, which comes with more fees.
+In the Japanese market, ESP also has another subsidiary, Edwards Guitars, which makes very high-quality instruments at more reasonable prices than the true ESPs, especially the Japanese-exclusive models.
+Unfortunately, these guitars are tough to find in the United States and other Western countries and usually must be imported, which comes with more fees.

 As a much younger brand than the others, it’s outstanding how quickly the Caparison brand caught on by the mid-2000s and has had a roster of very well-known artists under its belt.

 Some of their most popular models include the Dellinger, the Horus, the Applehorn, and the TAT, and they have been notably utilized by guitarists like Michael Romeo, Andy LaRoque, Olof Morck, and Adam D., Joel Stroetzel, and Mattias Eklundh.

-Caparison make beautiful instruments, but they usually come with a hefty price tag compared to these other brands, but it definitely reflects their fine craftsmanship.
+Caparison makes beautiful instruments, but they usually come with a hefty price tag compared to these other brands, but it definitely reflects their fine craftsmanship.
 One part of me wishes that they had more affordable guitars, but the other understands and respects their reputation as a hand-made Japanese guitar brand with extremely high standards.

 There are countless great Japanese guitar brands out there, each with its own unique history and style, and in this article, we’ve looked at some of the best and most well-known ones, including Ibanez, Yamaha, ESP, Fender Japan, and Caparison, and hopefully, you now understand why they’ve earned their place as the top guitar brands from Japan.